polius/meteornext-docs/docs/guides/deployments.md

 **DESCRIPTION**

-This example shows how to execute an INSERT passing multiple values at once from a list of objects.
+This example shows how to execute an INSERT passing multiple values at once from a list of dictionaries.

 **BLUEPRINT**